rhiaro/questforbrothers/index.md

 The Source was rising, casting its eerie hue across the clouds of the Sea, turning them a ghostly blue.
 Jackann had made his walk through the city in the dark of full night, and would return in the same way, spending the hours of Sourcelight in the tower.
 He wasn't hiding from anyone in particular, but the darkness was a comfort, and fewer people were out and about.

 The bird tower was Jackann's favourite place in the whole city.
 He wasn't alone, of course.
 Every single youth who worked for the postal service, or ever had, along with their siblings, friends, and cousins, would declare the same.
 It was the highest point in Tanton City, so the view, day or night in either direction, was unparalleled.
-The city sloped up towards the Sea, and the tower had been built on the highest point of the cliff, almsot teetering on the edge of the sheer drop to the White.
+The city sloped up towards the Sea, and the tower had been built on the highest point of the cliff, almost teetering on the edge of the sheer drop to the White.

 Any number of rebellious young people could be found up the tower out of hours.
 It was big, but not huge, and the odds of bumping into someone else in everyone's favourite 'secret' place was pretty high.
 It was commonly understood that people went there for solitude or tranquility though, and by unspoken agreement late night visitors maintained silence, avoided eye contact, and never spoke of meeting in the tower when the Sun was up.
 Jackann knew that even if he was seen, he would not be *seen*.